-Vehicles exit from the Seattle Multimodal Terminal at Colman Dock at both Marion Street and Yesler Way.
-The Bainbridge Island ferry route has 23 dockings each weekday and 22 dockings each Saturday and Sunday; the Bremerton route has 15 daily dockings.
+Vehicles exit the Seattle Ferry Terminal at both Marion Street and Yesler Way.
 If two ferries are docked at the same time, vehicles from the Bremerton ferry are directed to the Yesler Way exit and vehicles from the Bainbridge Island ferry are directed to the Marion Street exit.
 Two ferries dock at the same time approximately 10 times per day, as reported by WSF staff.
 When one ferry is present, drivers are usually allowed to choose which exit to use.
 Because the Marion Street exit provides less storage area than the Yesler Way exit (approximately 300 feet at the Marion Street exit and approximately 1,000 feet at the Yesler Way exit), ferry personnel direct vehicles to Yesler Way if ferry unloading operations are delayed at the Marion Street exit.
 Vehicles exiting at Marion Street have direct access into downtown Seattle, while the Yesler Way exit only allows a right turn onto southbound Alaskan Way.
 If vehicles are only allowed to exit at Yesler Way, many motorists will make the first available left turn at S. King Street.
 Following the completion of AWVRP and EBSP, one lane dedicated to ferry queuing will be provided from S. Jackson Street to Yesler Way on northbound Alaskan Way.
-As summarized above, the modeled LOS in 2017 during the PM peak hour will be LOS B (18 seconds delay) at the intersection of Alaskan Way and Yesler Way, and LOS C (27 seconds delay) at the intersection of Alaskan Way and Marion Street.
+As summarized above, the modeled LOS in 2017 during the PM peak hour is LOS B (18 seconds delay) at the intersection of Alaskan Way and Yesler Way, and LOS C (27 seconds delay) at the intersection of Alaskan Way and Marion Street.